Drop tube: Typical operation

-Fluid physics experiments and development and testing of space-based hardware can also be conducted using a drop tower.
-Sometimes, the ground-based research performed with a drop tower serves as a prelude to more ambitious, in-flight investigation; much longer periods of weightlessness can be achieved with parabolic-flight-path aircraft or with space-based laboratories aboard the Space Shuttle or the International Space Station.
+Fluid physics experiments and development and testing of space-based hardware can also be conducted using drop towers.
+Sometimes, the ground-based research performed with a drop tower serves as a prelude to more ambitious, in-flight investigations; much longer periods of weightlessness can be achieved with parabolic-flight-path aircraft or with space-based laboratories aboard the Space Shuttle or the International Space Station.